TexasInstruments/edgeai-tidlrunner/docs/pythonic_interface.md

 As can be seen from this example, there is a one-to-one mapping between the shortcut style names, internal dot style names and the dictionary format.

-Ther are many more arguments that are supported.
+There are many more arguments that are supported.
 All the supported options and how they map to internal names can be seen in this file [settings_default.py](../edgeai_tidlrunner/runner/modules/vision/settings/settings_default.py) and this file [settings_base.py](../edgeai_tidlrunner/runner/bases/settings_base.py)

-### How to use the Pythonic intrface
+### How to use the Pythonic interface

 The arguments can be provided as Shortcut Style Names in a Dictionary, Explicit Dot Style Names in a Dictionary Or as proper Python Dictionary.
 Here we use a proper Python Dictionary for clarity of explanation: